Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Unity/README.md

 ## Getting Started:

+If you don't have the [External Dependency Manager](https://github.com/googlesamples/unity-jar-resolver) already integrated in your app please download and import [EDM](/Kidoz%20Direct/Unity/KidozUnityPlugin.unitypackage) into your project.

 1. Download and import [KidozUnityPlugin.unitypackage](/Kidoz%20Direct/Unity/KidozUnityPlugin.unitypackage) into your Project's Asset Folder.
 2. In the import window select all components.
 A new Prefabs object named `KidozObject` will appear in the Assets folder.
 3. Open your requested Scene.